Home / Resources / Hire a Fortnite Creative / UEFN map developer

 How do I verify a UEFN developer's portfolio is really theirs?

 Ask them to open the island live in Fortnite under their own creator name and cross-check the island code, rather than trusting screenshots or video alone.
-Then look the work up in the VerifyUGC map registry to see whether it's filed as authentically theirs or flagged as copied.
+Confirm the island's published creator name matches the person pitching you — a lifted portfolio falls apart the moment the credit points at someone else.
 If they'll only show stills and won't load it live under their account, treat the portfolio as unverified.

 What do I do if a UEFN map commission goes wrong?

 Stop further payments, gather your evidence (the written scope, chat logs, payment receipts and delivery state), and try to resolve it directly against the agreed milestones.
-If the developer scammed you or delivered stolen work, report them with evidence so they're added to the shared blacklist and locked out of other communities, and file the work in the map registry if ownership is disputed.
+If the developer scammed you or delivered stolen work, report them with evidence so they're added to the shared blacklist and locked out of other communities, keeping your written scope, chat logs, receipts, and dated build history as your ownership trail.

 Commission with confidence.

-Verify the work in the map registry, check the dev against the blacklist, and only pay for what you can confirm.
+Check the developer against the blacklist, confirm their islands are published under their own creator name, and only pay for what you can confirm.